Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: A `Moment-Like' Coordinate Description for the Laws of Stochastic Processes

-\begin{remark} In further analogy to the monomial dual basis $\{x_{i_1}\cdots x_{i_m}\}$ on $\R^d$, the linear span of the above functionals $\{\chi_{i_1\cdots i_m}\mid\eqref{sect:sigmoments:eq1}\}$ is closed under pointwise multiplication and hence forms an algebra over the space of applicable paths in $\mathcal{C}_d$, from which one obtains that their linear span is uniformly dense in the space of continuous functions over (certain) compact subsets of $\mathcal{C}_d$ (Stone-Weierstrass), see e.g.\ \citep[Corollary 3.5]{REU}. \end{remark}
+\begin{remark} Similarly still to the monomial dual basis $\{x_{i_1}\cdots x_{i_m}\}$ on $\R^d$, the linear span of the above functionals $\{\chi_{i_1\cdots i_m}\mid\eqref{sect:sigmoments:eq1}\}$ is closed under pointwise multiplication and hence forms an algebra over the space of applicable paths in $\mathcal{C}_d$, from which one obtains that their linear span is uniformly dense in the space of continuous functions over (certain) compact subsets of $\mathcal{C}_d$ (Stone-Weierstrass), see e.g.\ \citep[Thm.\ 2.15]{FLO} (and Lemma \ref{sect:sigmoments:lem1} \ref{sect:sigmoments:lem1:it6}). \end{remark}